equinor/witsml-explorer/CONTRIBUTING.md

 Contributions are welcome and greatly appreciated :clap:

 ## What kind of contributions do we need
+There are two levels of issues - userstory and issue

+### Userstory
+A userstory is describing a functional (high level) enhancement of the WitsmlExplorer.
+Here is the project board of [proposed and ongoing userstories](https://github.com/equinor/witsml-explorer/projects/2), and here is an [overview of the main contributors](https://github.com/equinor/witsml-explorer/wiki/Backlow-Overview) participating on each userstory.
+Proposals for new user stories are submitted as new issue - [use the Userstory template](https://github.com/equinor/witsml-explorer/issues/new/choose) .

+### Issues
+Issues are the feature (code level) enhancement of WitsmlExplorer.
+Here is the project board for [propoed and ongoing issues](https://github.com/equinor/witsml-explorer/projects/1) .
 Feel free to file new issues for bugs, suggest feature requests or improvements and so on.
-Please also look into the [UserStory board](https://github.com/equinor/witsml-explorer/projects/2) to get an overview of planned enhancements for WitsmlExplorer.
+Please relate the issue to an UserStory if possible.

 If you wish to contribute with coding please have a look at our [Issues board](https://github.com/equinor/witsml-explorer/projects/1).
 Issues that are in the TODO column should be ready to go, assign it to yourself and start working on it :computer: